 Ground salt and black pepper

 This will depend on how you like your steak cooked.
 Man likes his very rare, I’m more a medium-rare person.
 So, I cut the onglet in half.
 No, that’s not true.
 Man has a slightly larger bit, so its two thirds for him and a third for me, for no other reason than he needs a few more calories because of gender, size, age, and level of exercise.
 We both eat less protein now, so it’s probably 100 grams for me and 150 grams for him.

 As the onglet comes in the sausage shape of a loin, I tenderise it with a meat hammer.
 My half I flatten into flash fry thickness and Man’s into a 2-3 cm thickness.
 That way they take the same time to cook.
 It’s important to have a heavy clean pan, which I leave to heat up on the hob for approx. 5 minutes – the steak surface needs to sizzle and shrink when it touches the hot surface.
 I salt each side before putting it into the pan and allow no more than a minute each side, pressing down with a fish slice before removing to a warmed plate to rest.

 Turn off the heat under the pan.
 Mix the butter with the smashed garlic, and add to pan.
 There will still be enough heat to melt and cook the garlic.
 Return the steaks to the pan just to cover them with the garlic butter and then grind over black pepper to taste.

-I normally serve this with baked sweet potato or pureed celeriac or polenta and then some seasonal green like runner beans, tender stem broccoli, brussels sprouts which I steamed or boiled first until ‘al dente’, then also roll them over in the remains of the garlic butter.
-The bestest of fast foods.
+I normally serve this with baked sweet potato, or pureed celeriac, or polenta, and then some seasonal green like runner beans, tender stem broccoli, or brussels sprouts which I steam or boil first until ‘al dente’, then also roll them over in the remains of the garlic butter.
+The best-est of fast foods.